Siluan Mrakić: As bishop

 At the end of 2015, Bishop Milutin of Valjevo appointed Father Siluan as the archbishop's deputy.
-In that capacity, he was elected bishop of the Metropolitanate of Australia and New Zealand at the regular May session of the Holy Assembly of Bishops, on May 26, 2016.
-The former Bishop of Australia and New Zealand Irinej (Dobrijević) was elected Bishop of Eastern America.
+In that capacity, he was elected bishop of the Metropolitanate of Australia and New Zealand at the regular May session of the Holy Assembly of Bishops, on 26 May 2016.
+The former bishop of Australia and New Zealand Irinej (Dobrijević) was elected Bishop of Eastern America.

-He was ordained a bishop in the St. Michael's Cathedral in Belgrade on August 7, 2016.
+He was ordained a bishop in the St. Michael's Cathedral in Belgrade on 7 August 2016.
 The reading of the nomination homily was performed the day before.

+On 22 October 2016, Bishop Siluan was enthroned as Bishop of Australia and New Zealand at St. George Cathedral in Cabramatta, Australia, by Bishop Longin of Gračanica.

+On 7 September, 2019, a historic celebration took place.
+The double celebration of the 800-year anniversary of the autocephaly of the Serbian Orthodox Church, and also the 70-year anniversary of the Serbian Orthodox Metropolitanate of Australia and New Zealand took place at the Chapel of St. Sava College in Varroville, New South Wales.
+Bishop Siluan led the liturgical celebrations, with Bishop Iakovos of Miletoupolis; Metropolitan Basilios of Australia, New Zealand and the Philippines; Bishop Longin of Gračanica; Archimandrite Metodije of Hilandar, and other clergy of the Serbian Metropolitanate of Australia and New Zealand being among those present.

+In May 2024, according to the decision of the Holy Synod of the Serbian Orthodox Church, Bishop Siluan was elevated to the rank of Metropolitan.
+He was given the official title of "Archbishop of Sydney and Wellington and Metropolitan of Australia and New Zealand."